wu-lab-uva/RasperGade16S/README.md

 doi: --

 ## System requirements
-For full functionality of RasperGade16S, POSIX-compliant system (e.g., Linux or macOS) is required.
+For full functionality of RasperGade16S, POSIX-compliant system (e.g., Linux or macOS but not Windows) is required.

 The package has been tested on Ubuntu and macOS.